douglasware/AntRunner/Notebooks/AssistantDefinitions/Diagram Ants Chat/instructions.md

 ## Key Points to Avoid Errors

 1. **Correct Line Feed Escaping**:
-   - Use a single-escaped line feed (`\n`) within the script to ensure proper formatting and avoid unintended errors.
+   - Use a here document to avoid issues with escaping and ensure proper formatting.

 2. **Application of Themes**:
    - Apply themes using the correct `!theme <name>` directive.